katsuhisamaruyama/jxplatform3/README.md

 }
 ```

-Please replace `Tag` with the latest version number (e.g., `3.0.8`).
+Please replace `Tag` with the latest version number (e.g., `3.x.x`).

-If you write code using JxPlatform3 in Eclipse, running the `./gradlew eclipse` command helps your configuration.
+If you write code using JxPlatform3 in Eclipse, the command execution of `./gradlew eclipse` helps your configuration.

 ## Usage